 MUSA – An Underwater Museum Off Isla Mujeres

 We’ve been to plenty of strange museums during our travels around the world.
 An optical illusion museum in Busan.
 A bordello museum in Idaho.
 The Museum of Innocence in Istanbul and a phallological museum in Iceland.
-But there’s a new contender for the title of most unique museum we’ve seen: the MUSA, an underwater museum found off the coast of Isla Mujeres.
+But there’s a new contender for the title of most unique: the MUSA, an underwater museum found off the coast of Isla Mujeres.

 Both of these aims have been met.
-Visiting the museum requires an easy dive of just 8 meters (24 feet), and the installations are fascinating.
+Visiting the museum requires an easy dive of just 8 meters (24 feet), or you can choose to see it from above while snorkeling.
 The sculptures include a miniature house, a Volkswagen Beetle and a haunting collection of human statues, frozen in time.
 If you look closely, each person in this group is different, from a pregnant woman to a kneeling priest, and they’re all slowly being claimed by the coral.

-Our visit to the MUSA was the first of two dives we made this day.
+Our visit to the MUSA was the first of two dives we made on the same day.
 The second was to a nearby reef called Manchones.
-Another shallow dive, we swam along with an incredible array of big fish.
-Our most exciting discovery was a Stonefish.
+It was another shallow dive, during which we swam along with an incredible array of fish.
+Our most exciting encounter was with a Stonefish.
 It was shifting a little as I passed over, otherwise I’d never have spotted it.
-I motioned to Jürgen, pointing right at the fish, but it was so well-camouflaged that he didn’t immediately see it, even though I was just a couple feet away, pointing frantically.
+The fish was so well camouflaged that Jürgen had a hard time seeing it even though I was just a foot away, pointing frantically.
 I dared not get closer; these are among the most poisonous fish in the world, and a single sting can prove fatal.

 More images from the underwater museum: